Yuko Kawai: Performances

 In January 2008, she gave her final performance of the complete Mozart piano sonata cycle in Nagoya and Anjo, Japan.

-Playing with historical pianos
+Performing on period keyboard instruments

-Kawai loves to play Chopin with 19th Century's pianos.
-She has had a lot of experience to perform and record with historical instruments, e.g. Pleyel 1830, Pleyel 1842, Erard 1845, Pleyel 1846, Erard 1852, Erard 1855 and Pleyel 1869.
-In 2010 Kawai recorded Chopin's 24 Preludes Op.28 and other pieces at Hamamatsu Museum of Musical Instruments with Pleyel 1830.
+Kawai has a particular passion for performing Chopin on nineteenth-century period pianos.
+She has extensive experience performing and recording on nineteenth-century period instruments, e.g. Pleyel 1830, Pleyel 1842, Erard 1845, Pleyel 1846, Erard 1852, Erard 1855 and Pleyel 1869.
+In 2010 Kawai recorded Chopin's 24 Preludes Op.28 and other pieces at Hamamatsu Museum of Musical Instruments on Pleyel 1830.